aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-1/solution.md

 ### Task 1 - Deploy the lab

-We are going to use a predefined Terraform template to deploy the base environment.
+You will use a predefined Terraform template to deploy the base environment.
 It will be deployed in to *your* Azure subscription.
 As stated the locations for this deployment will be in North- and West Europe.
-If you are savy in Terraform you can alter these in the *variables.tf* file in the parameters *location1* and *location2*.
+If you are experienced in Terraform (or coding) you can alter these in the *variables.tf* file in the parameters *location1* and *location2*.

 To start the terraform deployment, follow the steps listed below:

 - Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
-- Ensure that you are operating within the correct subscription via:
+- Ensure that you are operating within the correct subscription via (Azure CLI):

 `az account show`